Robert Torricelli

 Robert Guy Torricelli (born August 27, 1951) is an American attorney and former politician.
 A Democrat, Torricelli served as a member of the U.S. House of Representatives from New Jersey's 9th district from 1983 to 1997 and as a United States senator from New Jersey from 1997 to 2003.

 He is notable for his tenure as chair of the Democratic Senatorial Campaign Committee.
 In September 2002, Torricelli ended his Senate re-election campaign after having been formally admonished by the U.S. Senate in connection with a campaign finance scandal.
-He later founded Rosemont Associates, a consulting group.
+He later founded Rosemont Associates and Woodrose Properties.
+Rosemont is an international consulting firm and Woodrose has developed and managed commercial and multi family real estate in New Jersey, Pennsylvania and Florida.

 Early life and education

 Torricelli was born in Paterson, New Jersey, the son of Betty (Lotz), a school librarian, and Salvatore Torricelli, a lawyer.
-After graduation from Storm King School in Cornwall-on-Hudson, New York, Torricelli attended Rutgers University, New Brunswick where he received his Bachelor of Arts degree in 1974.
+He attended boarding school at Storm King School in Cornwall-on-Hudson, New York, where he earned the nickname "the Torch" for his aggressive campaigning style, by which he would be referred to throughout his later political career.
+After graduation from Storm King School, Torricelli attended Rutgers University, New Brunswick where he received his Bachelor of Arts degree in 1974.
 He then earned his J.D. degree in 1977 from Rutgers Law School in Newark.
 He was admitted to the New Jersey bar in 1978 and later attended Harvard University's John F. Kennedy School of Government, earning a master's in public administration in 1980.